Empire of China (1915–1916)

-The Empire of China, also known in historiography as the Hongxian Monarchy (洪憲帝制), was a short-lived attempt by Chinese president Yuan Shikai from late 1915 to early 1916 to reinstate the monarchy in China, with himself as emperor.
+The Empire of China, also known in historiography as the Hongxian regime (洪憲帝制 (Hǒngxiàn dìzhì, Hung3-hsien4 ti4-ch’ih4)) in certain contexts, was a short-lived attempt by Chinese president Yuan Shikai from late 1915 to early 1916 to reinstate the monarchy in China, with himself as emperor.
 The attempt ultimately failed, set back the republican cause by several years, and led China into a period of fracture and conflict among various local warlords.

 Background

 In response to Japan's "Twenty-One Demands", China signed the "Treaty Concerning Southern Manchuria and Eastern Inner Mongolia" and the "Treaty Concerning Shandong" after more than three months of negotiations.
 In June 1915, the treaty texts were exchanged.
 Later, there was a sudden rumor in Japanese newspapers that Yuan Shikai intended to proclaim himself emperor.
 Although Yuan Shikai strongly denied it, the statement that "republicanism is not suitable for China's national conditions" gradually spread in society.